 Skip to 4 minutes and 21 secondsAnd really, what he's trying to do, it seems to me, is that all those Jacobite wounds that have never been formally salved are then salved during the royal visit.
 Would you agree with that?
 I think so.
 I mean, bringing the Highland chiefs, bringing the former Jacobites-- some of them probably still had Jacobite sentiments-- into Edinburgh, mimics what happened very briefly during the '45 rising.
 And anybody with a decent grasp of history would have recognised that.
 But you're right, he's making it more palatable-- he's sanitising it.
 It's a safe environment to celebrate that history, the king's visit.
 So he's reappropriating, I think.
 And you're quite right, Scott is very preoccupied with reconciliation.
 I mean, if you read his novels.

 Skip to 5 minutes and 7 secondsWell, what's kind of remarkable about the royal visit is how it's to do with those wounds of Jacobitism becoming recast in this spectacle of loyalty to George IV.
 I mean, at one point, there is all this rhetoric around this, and he says, he's the chief and we are the clan.
 The whole of Scotland becomes like a clan, with George IV as the chief.
-And this is so ironic, if you think just not that long ago before, there was virtual civil war between England and Scotland, during the Jacobite uprisings.
+And this is so ironic, if you think just not that long ago before, there was virtual civil war.

 Sir Walter Scott